dragon-dune/dragon-dune/dragon-dune.md

     and Movement round (instead of 2 units).
 8. If no player has won at the end of the game, then Orcs are the default winner.
-9. Special Card (Ace): In the Dragon round, you may move one stack of units to any location.
+9. Special Card (Ace): In the Dragon Round, you may move one stack of units to any location.
-10. Alliance Power: You may share your default victory with your ally.
+10. Alliance Power: Your ally may remove 3 units from the graveyard and may conscript 2 units a turn.

 * * *